What to Expect on Your Window Installation Day

 How long will it take to get my windows installed after placing my order?

-At Window Source of Virginia, we like our customers to be fully informed on what to expect when our installation crew shows up to truly transform the appearance, quality, and value of their homes.
+These are just a few of the most common questions I find customers have before making their decision on purchasing replacement windows.
+At The Window Source of the Virginia, we like our customers to be fully informed on what to expect when our installation crew shows up to truly transform the appearance, quality, and value of their homes.
 So let’s get to it… We are here to explain all aspects of the inside window installation process and answer the most common questions customers have when it comes to installation day.

 1. Installation Crew Arrives

-The installation crew will arrive around 3 weeks after you place the order, on a date/time you’ve established with your rep. They will always call ahead of time to inform you they are en route.
-You will be greeted by our courteous and professional crew members who will give you an overview of how the day will go.
+The installation crew will arrive around 3 weeks after you place the order.
+They will always call ahead of time to inform you they are en route.
+You will be greeted by our courteous and professional crew members, who will give you an overview of how the day will go.
 Depending on the job, your installation could take as little as a few hours or up to 2 days.
 You will be informed ahead of time if window blinds will need to be removed.
 And in case you were wondering: YES!
 Your current window blinds will fit the replacement windows.
-There will be no need to spend extra money on replacing your blinds after purchasing new windows.
+No need to spend extra money on replacing your blinds after purchasing new windows.

 2. Removing the Old Windows

 First off, the window installation is FREE.
-After our crew covers your floors for protection, they will remove the window stop, which is the small piece of wood that runs vertically between the window sashes and the trim around the windows
+Our crew will cover your floors for protection.
+Next, they will remove the window stop, which is the small piece of wood that runs vertically between the window sashes and the trim around the windows.

 Below is a photo to give you a visual of how a window stop is removed.
 Not so bad, right?